Immediate Actions to Take After a Construction Accident Among the most common causes of workplace accidents are slips and falls....

 Chemical Exposure Lawsuits

-For a chemical exposure lawsuit to succeed, the plaintiff must prove he or she was exposed to the toxic chemical substance that caused harm.
+For a toxic exposure lawsuit to succeed, the plaintiff must prove he or she was exposed to the chemical substance that caused harm.
 The following are legal theories on which chemical exposure lawsuits may be based:

 Negligence